Boxadors are extremely smart and catch onto backyard games very quickly!

-The most common health issues of the these dogs are:
+The most common health issues of these dogs are:

 - Hip dysplasia

 Boxadors are greatly devoted to their families.
 In fact, loyalty is one of this pup’s most memorable traits.
-They have a mischievous personality and an affectionate temperament.
+It has a mischievous personality and an affectionate temperament.
 Boxadors are a product of two high-energy dogs.
-So, it should come as no surprise that a Boxador has a high level of energy!
+So it should come as no surprise that a Boxador has a high level of energy!